 In a contemporary war setting, with political uprising,

-it has a good turn from Gerard Butler, which I found quite surprising.
+it has a good turn from Gerard Butler, which is actually surprising.

 Next on my list of recommendations for you